-Kate Puddister is an assistant professor in the Department of Political Science at the University of Guelph and she contributes to the Criminal Justice and Public Policy (CJPP) and the Criminology and Criminal Justice Policy (CCJP) programs.
+Kate Puddister is an associate professor in the Department of Political Science at the University of Guelph, and she contributes to the Political Science, Criminal Justice and Public Policy (CCJP), Justice and Legal Studies (JLS) programs.

 Puddister, Kate.
 2019.
 Seeking the Court’s Advice: The Politics of the Canadian Reference Power.
 UBC Press.

 Kelly, James B. and Kate Puddister.
 2017.
 “Criminal Justice Policy During the Harper Era: Private Members’ Bills, Penal Populism, and the Criminal Code of Canada,” Canadian Journal of Law and Society 32(3): 391-415